-- Statement of financial position as at 30 June 2021: - Statement of profit or loss, Statement of comprehensive income, Statement of changes in equity, and Cash flow statement for the year then ended; - Notes including a summary of significant accounting policies; and - Directors' Declaration.
+- 30 June 2021; - · Statement of profit or loss, Statement of comprehensive income, Statement of changes in equity, and Cash flow statement for the year then ended; - Notes including a summary of significant accounting policies; and - Directors' Declaration.

 The Group consists of the Company and the entities it controlled at the year-end or from time to time during the financial year.